ObolNetwork/kurtosis-charon/README.md

 ### Validators

 We configured this project to run 600 validators per node (each "node" is EL+CL+DVT).
-Therefore, for 3 nodes, you will have 1800 validators in total.
+Therefore, for 3 nodes, you will have 1800 validators in total in this beacon chain.
 This large amount is necessary to fulfill beachon chain requirements about committees.
 For us it is good to test DVT with that large number of validators, therefore do not change this.

 ### The Long Delay

-When you run `make geth-teku` or other commands (step 4 above), you will notice the script waits for N seconds after the stack seems booted.
+When you run `make geth-teku` or other commands (step 4 in above), you will notice the script waits for N seconds after the stack seems booted.
 This is because the beacon chain needs some time to sync and start producing blocks.
 The delay is set to 10-60 seconds depending on the stack.
 Do not skip this delay.

 ### System resources